 After half a hours walking across fields we reached the woodland at Stang Brae near Glebe Farm.
 The woodland was rich in colour, full of deciduous trees and ferns, all the time though the wood walking being enhanced in enjoyment by the wonderful shadows cast in the surroundings by sunshine penetrating the tree canopy.
 Steve and I both enjoyed the walk through the woods immensely often taking time to stop in our tracks and look at the splendid scenes in our midst.

 On entering the wood and during our walk through we came across interesting and beautiful ceramic mosaics.
 I had seen one or two before on the previous walk of Kirkby Malzeard Moor and have now discovered they are a series created in 1997 by the local Kirkby Malzeard community and laid out to form the basis of the Crackpots Mosaic Trail.
-I'll be doing that walk in its entirety soon and adding it to the walks on the website.
+I will be doing that walk soon and adding it to the walks on the website.

 Continuing through the wood and always on the alert for more mosaics of animals we came to a footbridge over North Gill Beck which we crossed although we could have just walked around the tracked road laid over the gill.
 The footbridge deserved the attention.
 Besides the footbridge was yet another ceramic mosaic, this one of a group of red deer.
 From the bridge we climbed out of the wood to follow the track towards Dallow Hall.